tian102/tianpretorius.github.io/content/projects/posts/eggsplorer-platform/index.md

 **Challenge**: Complex layouts breaking on small screens, buttons too small, timers not visible.

-**Solution**: Bootstrap's grid system and mobile-first approach.
-Tested extensively on actual phones (borrowed from family members).
-Adjusted button sizes and spacing based on feedback.
+**Solution**: Bootstrap's grid system and mobile-first approach (tested extensively on my own phone).
+Adjusted button sizes and spacing based on look and feel.

 ## What I'd Do Differently